Tree planting and watering

 Tree planting takes place between November and February.
 Our trees are planted in the winter months when they are dormant, as this increases survival rates.
 The council aims to plant at least 1500 new trees over the next three years.

-In the planting season of 2018/19, Kingston Council planted 527 street trees and over 1,000 saplings with the support of local communities in our green spaces.
+In the planting season of 2019/20, Kingston Council planted 871 street trees and over 3,000 whips with the support of local communities in our green spaces.
+Read more here.

 Where a tree is removed, it may not be possible to immediately replace a tree in that exact location, or it may take some time to plant another tree, but suitable vacant pits on streets are added to a planting list for future planting schemes.